SimonJackson24/AMSLPR/docs/statistics_module_implementation.md

 ## Overview

-The Statistics Module is a key component of the AMSLPR system, providing valuable insights into parking facility operations.
+The Statistics Module is a key component of the VisiGate system, providing valuable insights into parking facility operations.
 This document outlines the implementation details, features, and usage of the statistics module.

 ## Implementation Details